-Factors that may increase the risk of complications include:
+Things that may raise the risk of problems are:

-There are several types of bunion removal procedures.
 A cut will be made into the foot near the bunion.
-The excess growth of bone will be removed with a bone saw.
-Depending on the degree of deformity, the doctor may need to cut into the bone of the toe.
-The bones will then be realigned so that the toe no longer slants to the outside.
-Other revisions may be needed as well.
-Improving the angle of the toe and repairing these bones may require a metal pin, screw, or rod to hold the bones in place.
+The excess bone will be removed.
+A cut may also be made into the bone of the toe to treat a severe bunion.
+The bones will be realigned so that the toe no longer slants to the outside.
+Other repairs may also be done.
+A metal pin, screw, or rod may be used to hold the bones in place.
 The incisions will be closed with stitches.
-A bulky bandage will be placed over the area.
+A bandage will be placed over the area.

-30 minutes to over 2 hours
+30 minutes to 2 hours

-During your stay, the hospital staff will take steps to reduce your chance of infection such as:
+During your stay, staff will take steps to reduce your chance of infection such as:

 There are also steps you can take to reduce your chances of infection, such as:

-In case of an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.